Relintai/pandemonium_engine_docs/usage/physics/interpolation/physics_interpolation_introduction.md

 - The only thing we need to vary is the proportion of this difference we add, according to how far we are through the physics tick.

 Note:
  Although this example interpolates the position, the same thing can be done with the rotation and scale of objects.
-It is not necessary to know the details as Godot will do all this for you.
+It is not necessary to know the details as Pandemonium will do all this for you.

 Smoothed transformations between physics ticks?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^